The Lineout in Rugby Union

 However, if everything goes according to plan and the team with the throw in retains possession, then usually one of two things happen.
 Firstly, the player who is lifted to catch the ball holds on to it, and his team mates huddle around him and form a maul, slowly walking the ball forward.
 The other team is forced to combat the maul by forming a huddle of their own and pushing against the other team.

-The second common option is that the ball is cleared as quickly as possible to the backline.
+The second most common option after the rugby lineout, is that the ball is cleared as quickly as possible to the backline.
 For this to be as quick as possible, the lineout jumper who catches the ball throws this out to the halfback while he is still elevated in the air.
 The halfback will then pass this out to his backline.

 Either way, the rugby lineout is now over and play resumes immediately.